St. John's (NY) vs. Stony Brook College Basketball Predictions & Picks - November 7

 St. John's (NY) Performance Insights

-- St. John's (NY) put up 77.3 points per game and gave up 75.2 last season, making them 50th in the country offensively and 316th on defense.
+- With 77.3 points scored per game and 75.2 points conceded last year, St. John's (NY) was 50th in the nation offensively and 316th on defense.

-- The Red Storm were the fifth-best team in college basketball in rebounds per game (37.2) and ranked 275th in rebounds conceded (32.5) last season.
+- On the boards, the Red Storm were fifth-best in college basketball in rebounds (37.2 per game) last year.
+They were 275th in rebounds conceded (32.5 per game).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.